MuhammadRidha7/Shia/README.md

 On the day of bay'ah, Umar hit Fatima and caused Muhsin to be miscarried.\
 `Al Wafi bil Wafiyat, vol 5, page 347`

-Umar kicked Fatimah and caused Muhsin to be miscarried. \
+Umar kicked Fatima and caused Muhsin to be miscarried. \
 `Lisan ul Mizan, by Ibn Hajar, vol 1, page 268`
 > Ibn Hajar rejects this hadith by saying Ibn Abi Darim, the person who narrated this, is from Rawafidh, but he is described in Siyar A'lam an Nubala (vol 15, page 576 and vol 9, page 555) as being a virtuous Imam with a good memory and all of the six sahih books narrate from him.
-So either the sahih books aren't actually sahih, or Umar caused Fatimah to miscarry!
+So either the sahih books aren't actually sahih, or Umar kicked Fatima and caused her to miscarry!

 Umar said: By Allah, come out or I will burn this house upon it's residents.
-He was told Fatimah is inside, he said even if Fatimah is inside!
+He was told Fatima is inside, he said even if Fatima is inside!
 Umar first knocked, then proceeded to kick the door down.
-Fatimah was yelling out: O father!
+Fatima was yelling out: O father!
 O Prophet of Allah! \
 `Al Imam Ali ibn Abi Talib, vol 1, pages 192-193, and vol 4, pages 274-277`

 **The Prophet (pbuh):** \